 Systems incorporating microprocessors, FPGAs, ASICs, and other expensive devices can sustain costly damage if the power supply voltages exceed the nominal values.
 Rather than hoping for the best, good design practice says you should add circuitry that will indicate an overvoltage (OV) condition, take corrective action, take protective action, or perform a combination of all of these functions.
-The OV indicator can be an audible or visual alarm.
-Correction can take the form of additional ...

-By registering on Electronic Design now, you'll not only gain access to premium content, you'll also become part of a robust engineering community.
-Access a complimentary copy of Electronic Design's 2013 Engineering Salary Survey when you register now.
+By registering on Electronic Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global engineering community!

 Participate in Expert and Reader driven Q&A's

 Start your own conversation by commenting on any article or blog

 Download high-quality content including the highly anticipated Salary & Career Report